 Updated for April 2018

-The latest 2018 figures show that women have more than 50% less in their pension pots, on average, than their male colleagues and we can’t help but wonder why.
+2018 figures from Money Wise showed that women have more than 50% less in their pension pots, on average, than their male colleagues and we can’t help but wonder why.
 The pension gap is a topic close to our hearts at PensionBee, and is one of the reasons why we’re determined to make pensions accessible to everyone.

 Here are just a few of the issues that contribute to the gender pension gap and what we can do differently to ensure women aren’t heading for a retirement shortfall.

 Women more likely to take time out

 IFS data shows that around the age that many women take time out of work to care for children, the gender pay gap widens and the pension gap does too.
 It makes sense that the two things are connected, because if you have less take-home pay, then you have less to put into your pension pot.
 Women returning to work on flexible hours, going back part time or taking demotions and more junior jobs are likely to see their pension contributions take a hit.

 Of course, this is linked to wider socio-economic trends: women are still much more likely to stay home with the children.
 The uptake of shared parental leave, which means women give some of their maternity leave allowance to their partner, has been poor, perhaps largely due to the way the legislation is being implemented.
 Many organisations offer higher maternity pay than shared parental pay, and a minority of men say that the concept is encouraged by their employer.

 There are lots of employer and employee attitudes that need to shift before this is embraced fully, perhaps accompanied by further legislation that makes things more equal.